devsu/condor-framework/docs/middleware.md

 #### Responding to the user

-If the middleware method returns **a value**, or a promise that **resolves to a value** (anything different than `undefined`), Condor will respond to the user with such value, interrupting the execution of the next middleware methods and the actual method implementation.
+If the middleware method returns **a value**, or a promise that **resolves to a value** (any `truthy` value), Condor will respond to the user with such value, interrupting the execution of the next middleware methods and the actual method implementation.

 ```js
 const app = new Condor();